-- Propane appliances will not light when there is an improper mixture of gas and air.
-Brand-new LP cylinders often have air and moisture trapped inside before first-time use.
-Have a qualified service technician purge your new LP cylinders before filling them for the first time. - Only approved DOT propane gas cylinders may be used for the camper. - Fill the LP cylinder at authorized propane fueling facilities only. - It is illegal to fill an LP cylinder inside the compartment or inside your camper.
-Remove the LP cylinder from the camper to fill them. - Never overfill the LP cylinders beyond the safe level. - Always extinguish all open flames and shut off appliances before removing or reinstalling the LP cylinder. - When the LP cylinder is not connected to the piping system, always attach a dust cap to the connection fitting to keep it clean.
+- Only approved DOT propane gas cylinders may be used for the camper. - Fill LP cylinders at authorized propane fueling facilities only. - It is illegal to fill LP cylinders inside the compartment or inside your camper.
+Remove LP cylinders from the camper to fill them. - Never overfill the LP cylinders beyond the safe level. - Never put a vertical cylinders in a horizontal position or vice versa. - Always extinguish all open flames and shut off appliances before removing or reinstalling LP cylinders. - When LP cylinders are not connected to the piping system, always attach a dust cap to the connection fitting to keep it clean.

-Steps for properly removing, filling and reinstalling the LP cylinder(s):
+Steps for properly removing, filling, and reinstalling the LP cylinder(s):

-1. Close valves securely on the LP cylinder(s).
+1. Close valves securely on both LP cylinders.
 Hand tighten only.
 This will shut off all appliances.
 2. Unthread the pigtail hose attached to the empty LP cylinder and attach the dust cap.
 3. Remove the empty LP cylinder from the compartment.
 4. Fill the LP cylinder at a qualified propane fueling station.
 5. Place the filled LP cylinder in the compartment and securely fasten it.
 6. Remove the dust cap.
 7. Carefully thread and hand tighten the pigtail hose connector onto the cylinder's fitting.
 8. Open the valve on the LP cylinder very slowly to prevent a rush of liquid propane called freeze-up.
 If you experience freeze up, close the valve, wait 15 minutes and try again.
 9. When you open the valve, you will hear a hissing noise.
 If the hiss lasts longer than 2 seconds, close the valve and have your dealer service the propane system.
 You may have a leak.
-10. If there is no leak, start appliances according to manufacturer's instructions included in your owner's packet.
+10. If there is no leak, start appliances according to manufacturer's instructions included in your Owner's Packet.